TDoresCruz/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a PhD Candidate in the department of Organizational Sciences (Faculty of Social Sciences) at the Vrije Universiteit Amsterdam.
-I study gossip in Bianca Beersma's ERC-Consolidator Grant Project [FORCE-OF-GOSSIP][].
-I am also the student-representative for the [Kurt Lewin Institute][].
+Terence D. Dores Cruz is a PhD Candidate in the department of Organizational Sciences (Faculty of Social Sciences) at the Vrije Universiteit Amsterdam.
+Terence studies gossip in Bianca Beersma's ERC-Consolidator Grant Project [FORCE-OF-GOSSIP][].
+Terence am also the student-representative for the [Kurt Lewin Institute][].
+Until August 2021, Terence is conducting an internship as a Policy Officer at the Dutch Research Council (NWO).
 [FORCE-OF-GOSSIP]: https://bit.ly/force-gossip
 [Kurt Lewin Institute]: https://kurtlewininstituut.nl

-Broadly, I am interested in the role of gossip in human cooperative or uncooperative interactions, such as in social or organizational groups.
-My current work focuses on the selfish or prosocial motives individual gossipers have, and how receivers of gossip react to gossip and attribute these motives to senders.
-In addition, I am working on a large scale experience sampling study that describes gossip in daily life in light of indirect reciprocity and partner choice (in collaboration with the [Amsterdam Cooperation Lab][]).
+Broadly, Terence is interested in the role of gossip in human cooperative or uncooperative interactions, such as in social or organizational groups.
+Terence's current work focuses on the selfish or prosocial motives individual gossipers have, and how receivers of gossip react to gossip and attribute these motives to senders.
+In addition, Terence recently completed a large scale experience sampling study that describes gossip in daily life in light of indirect reciprocity and partner choice (in collaboration with the [Amsterdam Cooperation Lab][]).
 [Amsterdam Cooperation Lab]: https://amsterdamcooperationlab.com